 - A final wash with just bleach

 Will your bedding get white?
 Absolutely.
-And if you have the extra time, then this may be a great option.
+And if you have the extra time, this may be a great option.
 But unless you're a recent lottery winner, you probably don't have a closet full of extra bedding to replace towels and sheets damaged from over washing.

 When it comes to hot, maybe not